Kingxukai/linux/Documentation/admin-guide/blockdev/zram.rst

 	echo idle > /sys/block/zramX/writeback

-With the command, zram will writeback idle pages from memory to the storage.
+With the woke command, zram will writeback idle pages from memory to the woke storage.

 Additionally, if a user choose to writeback only huge and idle pages this can be accomplished with::